Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 In future, our goal is to become a fully fledged DAO once this functionality is available on the Cardano blockchain.

-This article will outline details on the Emerald DAOs tokens, their distributions and utlities.
+This article will outline details on the Emerald DAOs tokens, their distributions and utilities.

 ## Community Wallet
 The Emerald DAO community wallet is funded by minting income and royalties from sales on secondary marketplaces.
 65% of funds received go to the community wallet, 25% to the team and 10% for marketing purposes.